-To view the tree protection laws for your city visit our tree laws and permit page here.
+To view, the tree protection laws for your city visit our tree laws and permit page here.
 Select your state, then city to be directed to the ordinance.

-If you do happen to remove a native tree like oak tree and they are protected in your city, you could face heft fines.
+If you do happen to remove a native tree like an oak tree and they are protected in your city, you could face heft fines.

 General Tree protection Laws

 Tree removal and pruning laws have been established in all cities to preserve and maintain the canopy cover and all the benefits it brings to a city.
-Most of these laws are city specific, but some such as noxious weed removal laws are more general to states.
+Most of these laws are city-specific, but some such as noxious weed removal laws are more general to states.

 If you do have an oak tree on your property that is protected by city or state removal laws, you will need to make an application for a permit to remove the tree.

-The process generally takes about 2 week from filling out the form to having the permit in your hand.
+The process generally takes about 2 weeks from filling out the form to having the permit in your hand.